 While it’s true some speed cameras give slight leeway to motorists who are driving only very slightly above the speed limit, it isn’t true that you can drive 10% above the speed limit every single time and prevent yourself from receiving speed camera fines.

-This is particularly true for mobile speed cameras, as it is down to the judgment of the operator (usually a police officer) at the time as to whether to issue a fine or not.
+This is particularly true for mobile speed cameras, as it is down to the judgement of the operator (usually a police officer) at the time as to whether to issue a fine or not.